nunosilva800/blog/1-pattern-history-consumer.md

 ```

 This is barely scratching the surface and in a following post I'll be showing how this can
-be done on a more realistic environment, such as when using Apache Kafka as the stream processor.
+be done in a more realistic environment, such as when using Apache Kafka as the stream processor.

 ## Key takeaways: